Williamson College of the Trades – COVID-19 Information

 The college appreciates the gravity of this decision, but we are making it with the safety of the entire college community in mind.

 In coordination with the National Junior College Athletic Association (NJCAA) and the United States Collegiate Athletic Association (USCAA), Williamson has canceled all fall, winter, and spring athletic programs at the competition level.
 Please see the “New Update” section below for additional information on spring athletic programs.

 *** NEW UPDATE ***

-Similar to the fall term, Williamson has coordinated extensively with the United States Collegiate Athletic Association (USCAA) and the National Collegiate Wrestling Association (NCWA), the governing bodies for our Basketball and Wrestling programs.
-Based on extensive discussions and ongoing pandemic considerations, the college has made the decision to cancel its Basketball and Wrestling season for the 2020-2021 academic year.
+Similar to the fall and winter athletic program assessments, Williamson has coordinated extensively with the United States Collegiate Athletic Association (USCAA), the governing body for our spring athletic programs, in regard to conducting spring competitive athletics.
+Based on extensive discussions and ongoing pandemic considerations, the college has made the decision to cancel its spring athletic season for Baseball, Lacrosse, and Tennis for the 2020-2021 academic year.
 Given the nature of the sport and an assessment of its ability to maintain COVID-19 safety protocols, the college has authorized its cross-country program to compete in one regional event.
 Following which, the cross-country remaining season will be canceled.
 While the college is saddened by this decision, ultimately the safety of our students and the Williamson community remains our highest priority.
-All practices and competitions for the basketball and wrestling programs are officially canceled.
-Williamson will continue to work with the USCAA relative to our spring athletic programs and will release additional information when available.
+Williamson will continue to work with the USCAA relative to the 2021-2022 college athletic season and will release additional information when available.

 The fall and spring term intramural program has been suspended to facilitate evening technical shop classes and provide additional shop opportunities for students.

 The college will be instituting additional protocols within the athletic department to include: